ialbert/plac/README.txt

  $ py.test doc

-Some tests will fail if sqlalchemy is not installed.
+Some tests will fail if sqlsoup is not installed.
-Run an ``easy_install -U sqlalchemy`` or just ignore them.
+Run an ``pip install sqlsoup`` or just ignore them.

 Documentation
 --------------